County record - Miami Valley Today

 Sheriff’s log

--4:21 p.m.: theft.
-Deputies responded to Team Westar on Gibson Drive in Bethel Township regarding a report of theft.
+-6:04 p.m.: assault.
+Deputies responded to a report of assault in the 2000 block of South County Road 25A in Concord Township.

--4:04 p.m.: disorderly conduct.
-Deputies responded to a report of disorderly conduct in the 1900 block of LeFevre Road in Troy.
+-1:17 p.m.: disturbance/fight.
+Deputies responded to report of a disturbance/fight in the 1700 block of Woodlawn Drive in Concord Township.

 Compiled by Matt Clevenger.